-mpv is an open source media player based on MPlayer and mplayer2.
+mpv is an open source media player originally based on MPlayer and mplayer2.
 It supports a wide variety of video file formats, audio and video codecs, and subtitle types.

 mpv includes a technique called smoothmotion, which is a form of video processing in which frames that lie on the transition between source frames are blended together from the two conflicting source frames by means of interpolation.
 The smoothmotion approach is to display each frame exactly 2.5 times, where we display frames for 0.5 times by blending two adjacent frames together.